 No Leave H blank.
-Go to I.
+Go to I. Yes Read on.

 Write at H the gross value of all payments made to the SMSF where payers withheld an amount because the SMSF had not provided its ABN.
 The amount at H should not be reduced by any loss or outgoing related to the income.